UniBwM-IFS-AILab/REAP/README.md

 ```
 ros2 service call /upf4ros2/srv/add_goal upf_msgs/srv/AddGoal '{"problem_name": "uav_problem", "drone_id": "vhcl0/", "goal": [{"goal": {"expressions": [{"atom": [], "type": "up:bool", "kind": 5}, {"atom": [{"symbol_atom": ["visited"], "int_atom": [], "real_atom": [], "boolean_atom": []}], "type": "up:bool", "kind": 3}, {"atom": [{"symbol_atom": ["myuav"], "int_atom": [], "real_atom": [], "boolean_atom": []}], "type": "uav", "kind": 1}, {"atom": [{"symbol_atom": ["waters1"], "int_atom": [], "real_atom": [], "boolean_atom": []}], "type": "waypoint", "kind": 1}], "level": [0, 1, 1, 1]}, "timing": []}], "goal_with_cost": []}'
 ```
 This command adds a goal (visited myuav waters1) to an existing problem (problem name: "uav_problem") for an existing drone (drone_id: "vhcl0").
-The command sends a message to the upf4ros2_main class ("upf4ros2/upf4ros2
+The command will call the "add_goal" service in the upf4ros2_main class ("upf4ros2/upf4ros2
 /upf4ros2_main.py").
 This class tracks the state of the UPF prolbems.
-When a goal is added via the command above, upf4ros2_main will calculate a new plan (including the added goal) and send it to the plan_executor class ("upf4ros2_demo/upf4ros2_demo/plan_executor.py") via a Replan.srv message containing the updated plan.
+When a goal is added via the command above, upf4ros2_main will calculate a new plan (including the newly added goal) and send it to the plan_executor class ("upf4ros2_demo/upf4ros2_demo/plan_executor.py") via a Replan.srv message containing the updated plan.
 This will then trigger the "replan" function in plan_executor.

 Other functionalities which trigger replanning (e.g. removing a goal, adding a constraint to the planning problem) will be implemented in the future.